jgphilpott/docker-images/flask-pack-base/README.md

-# Flask Pack
+# Flask Pack Base

-The 'Flask Pack' is a collection of software packages commonly used in Flask applications.
+The 'Flask Pack Base' is a collection of software packages commonly used in Flask applications.

 ## Usage

 To pull this image via the command line:

-`docker pull docker.pkg.github.com/jgphilpott/docker-images/flask-pack:v5`
+`sudo docker pull jgphilpott/flask-pack:base`

 To use this image as the base in a Dockerfile:

-`FROM docker.pkg.github.com/jgphilpott/docker-images/flask-pack:v5`
+`FROM jgphilpott/flask-pack:base`

 ## Contents